google/swiftshader/README.md

 Building
 --------

-SwiftShader libraries can be built for Windows, Linux, and Mac OS X.
+SwiftShader libraries can be built for Windows, Linux, and Mac OS X.\
 Android and Chrome (OS) build environments are also supported.

 * **Visual Studio**
+\
   On Windows, open the [SwiftShader.sln](SwiftShader.sln) file using [Visual Studio Community](https://visualstudio.microsoft.com/vs/community/) or compatible version, and build the solution.
 Output DLLs will be placed in the _out_ subfolder.
 Sample executables such as _OGLES3ColourGrading_ can be found under the Tests solution folder and can be run from the IDE.

 * **CMake**

   [Install CMake](https://cmake.org/download/) for Linux, Mac OS X, or Windows and use either [the IDE](https://cmake.org/runningcmake/) or run the following terminal commands:

-      mkdir build && cd build
+      cd build
       cmake ..
       make --jobs=8